2343 S. River St., Batavia, Illinois ● 630-897-1808 ● Directions

 Naturalist in Your Classroom

 Schedule a Red Oak Naturalist to visit your classroom from December through mid-February.
-Programs are $20 per class and $10 each additional class for all schools.
-Find out more about our ‘Animals in Winter,’ ‘Things that make you go EWWW!’ and many more!
+Programs are $30 per class and $10 each additional class for all schools.
+See our school brochure below for a complete listing of classes and opportunities!
 All programs are currently aligned with CORE and Next Generation Science Standards and can be customized to fit specific curriculum needs.
-All programs are outlined in this booklet.

 “Look deep into nature, and then you will understand everything better.” – Albert Einstein